 (Python molurus bivittatus)

-Mating season begins during the cooler months (end of Winter).
-The Burmese Python lays on average between 20 and 60 eggs about 3-4 months after mating.
-The female will coil her body around the eggs to protect and incubate them using muscular contractions (shivering) to keep them warm.
-This keeps their body temperature several degrees above that of the surrounding air.
+Mating season occurs toward the end of the cooler months.
+The Burmese python lays on average between 20 and 60 eggs about 3-4 months after mating.
+The female will coil her body around the eggs to protect and incubate them.
+She uses muscular contractions, similar to shivering, to keep her body temperature several degrees above that of the surrounding air.
 The female will incubate the eggs for 60-80 days.

 How They Eat